MIRA-KUMAR/Sample-problems/README.md

 # Sample Problems;

-1. Max element in array
+1. Remove max element in array
-2. Reverse
+2. Reverse a string